A Visit to the UNESCO beach town of Essaouira Morocco

 Getting to Essaouira.
 I took CTM buses to get to Essaouira from Casablanca (8 hours), and Supratours from Essaouira to Marrakech (3 hours).
 The service is the same with both but I would recommend Supratours because their bus terminal is right next to the old town (the CTM terminal is about 2 km away).
 No toilets but they stop for a toilet break.

 Transfers and Tours.
 Instead of taking the bus, you can get this 1st class Private Transfer from Marrakech (fixed group rate).
-You can also take this Full Day Tour of Essaouira from Marrakech.
-The tour is inexpensive and gets great reviews.
-Good for those on a tight schedule.
+Below you’ll find some popular activities in Essaouira.

 Weather.
 Essaouira is known for its winds which can make it a very chilly place.
 Funny enough, locals tell me it’s colder in summer (when the winds are strong) than in winter.
 December was near perfect weather with little wind, clear skies, and temperatures in the high teens (Celcius).